ktbarrett/ktbarrett.github.io/_posts/2021-09-27-structured-programming.md

 ## Goto is Evil

 The primary safety issue when using `goto` to jump arbitrarily through a program is jumping over or through variable declarations.
-The program may accidentally end up in a place where it is operating on variables that were never initialized, or are simply aliasing whatever is in the stack with new variables.
+The program may accidentally end up in a place where it is operating on variables that were never initialized.
-You can certainly work around these issues by disallowing jumps over variable declaration, but that has a second-order effect of programmers pushing their variable declarations up to the top of the (sub)program to avoid the problem.
+You can certainly work around this issue by disallowing jumps over variable declaration, but that has a second-order effect of programmers pushing their variable declarations up to the top of the (sub)program to avoid the problem.
-Now they are choosing mutable, uninitialized (or arbitrarily initialized if uninitialized variables are not permissible) variables where they otherwise wouldn't.
+Now they are choosing mutable, potentially-uninitialized variables where they otherwise wouldn't.

-Another problem, is that `goto` allows a program to jump lexically *up* the source code, creating implicit loops without it being obvious which variables are controlling the looping.
+Another problem is that `goto` allows a program to jump lexically *up* the source code, creating implicit loops without it being obvious which variables are controlling the looping.
-Making it hard to reason about the current state of the program without considering many, potentially unknown, variables.
+This makes it hard to reason about the current state of the program without considering many, potentially unknown, variables.
 This seems to be the primary focus of Djikstra's article *Go To Statement Considered Harmful* [^3].

 Yet another problem has to do with code scalability.
 Breaking sections of code into multiple subroutines helps code scalability by allowing a programmer to encapsulate sections of their code base into subroutines to reduce the necessary working memory required for them to reason about their program.
 Subroutines also greatly improve reuse.
 Common code can be written once and run many times from many different contexts.
-Fortunately, ISA designers clued into this early only, and it never really was debated as valuable.
+Fortunately, ISA designers clued into this early only, and it never really was debated.

-When the programmer only has `goto`, as in assembly; compartmentalization, encapsulation, and reuse is extremely difficult without extreme principle.
+When the programmer only has `goto`, as in assembly; compartmentalization, encapsulation, and reuse is extremely difficult, without a principled developers.
+As most wise men will tell you, you shouldn't build systems that only work when people behave perfectly.

 ## Breaks as a Limited Goto

 Expanding on the observation from earlier that you can `break` out of loops, `break` out of nested loops, and `return` early from subroutines, but can't break out of anything else: we could expand `break` to work on any block, allowing it to act as a form of limited `goto`.
-`break` only allows jumping to just after the end of a block.
+`break` only allows jumping to just after the end of a block;
-Meaning any block-local variables in scopes that have been broken out of have been cleaned up.
+meaning any block-local variables have been cleaned up.
-`break` also can only jump *down* the source code, making it as easy to reason about as loop `break`s or early `return`s in subroutines.
+`break` also can only jump *down* the source code, making it no more difficult to reason about than loop `break`s or early `return`s in subroutines.
 There is no way to create implied loops with `break`.
-This makes `break` far safer than `goto`, while being capable enough to cover most *valid* use cases.
+This makes `break` far safer than `goto`, while being capable enough to cover most of the *valid* use cases of `goto`.

-To prove my point, lets dive into examples of *valid* uses of `goto` from a [StackOverflow question on that subject](https://stackoverflow.com/questions/24451/is-it-ever-advantageous-to-use-goto-in-a-language-that-supports-loops-and-func/24476#24476) and rewrite them with labeled `break`s on arbitrary blocks.
+To prove my point, let's dive into examples of *valid* uses of `goto` from a [StackOverflow question on that subject](https://stackoverflow.com/questions/24451/is-it-ever-advantageous-to-use-goto-in-a-language-that-supports-loops-and-func/24476#24476), and rewrite them with labeled `break`s on arbitrary blocks.

 ### Multi-level Loop Breaks

-Sadly, C and C++ support labels, but do not support labeled `break`s allowing to programmer to break out of multiple levels of loops at once.
+Sadly, C and C++ support labels, but do not support labeled `break`s, which allow the programmer to break out of multiple levels of loops at once.
 In this case, `goto` is used to act as a multi-level `break`.
-Obviously this is not a good reason to keep `goto` around...
+This is not a good reason to keep `goto` around...
 C and C++ could at any point add support for labeled `break` and remove the largest reason for `goto` appearing in C and C++ programs.

 ```C++
 // search for first occurence of value in row-major 2D array